 Sonic The Fighters had Honey the Cat, who was modeled after Honey in Fighting Vipers.
 Her data can be accesses by hacking the arcade version, but is almost completely gone from the version in Sonic Gems Collection.
 Furthermore, there also exists an unused Eggman form.
 All that is left is a pair of treads.
 If you hack the game, you can also play as "Rocket Metal" (which is a form of Metal Sonic that appears in the game's opening).
 A couple of unused tracks (including one for an unused level "Sunset Town") are also found inside the game.

-Karin Kazuki, Sakura's rival from her Sakura Ganbaru! spinoff manga, was supposed to make her fighting game debut in Marvel Super Heroes vs. Street Fighter, much in the same way Shadaloo Cammy made hers in X-Men Vs Street Fighter.
+Karin Kazuki, Sakura's rival from her Sakura Ganbaru! spinoff manga, was supposed to make her fighting game debut in Marvel Super Heroes vs. Street Fighter, much in the same way Shadaloo Cammy made hers in X-Men vs. Street Fighter.
 The sprites for Karin's fighting stance were already programmed into the game, although unlike the ones they actually used in Street Fighter Alpha 3, the Prototype Karin was simply a head-swap of Sakura with boots instead of sneakers, different gloves, and bicycle shorts instead of bloomers under her skirt.
+This video explains.

 Marvel vs. Capcom 3 was originally intended to have 2 extra characters, Frank West and Dr. Octopus, in the game.
 Frank was removed due to supposed "RAM issues" whilst the reason for Dr. Octopus' disclusion is unknown.
 Hacking the game revealed their names as part of the character data, but nothing, no models, no voiceclips, no attacks, nothing was shown of them.
 Frank was brought back in Ultimate Marvel VS. Capcom 3 (probably revamped to be less RAM demanding), but Dr Octopus was still left out.